 Nail trends come and go: Square-tipped acrylics made it big in the early-aughts, fourth finger nail art was huge a few years back, and painting each finger a different nail color was a short-lived trend.
-But there is one consistent style that is here ‘til death do us part: engagement nail polish.
+But there is one consistent style that is here for the long haul: engagement nail polish.
 You’ve likely seen this in action on your Instagram feed — there are tens of thousands of photos tagged with #engagementnails alone, almost all featuring a fresh manicure, usually in a soft neutral or blush pink, and upstaged only by a gorgeous, glittering rock (and maybe a slew of #isaidyes-related hashtags).

 “Ever since technology came into play within the nail space, we’ve seen a steady climb of manicure photos via social media,” Michelle Saunders, a celebrity manicurist who’s worked with everyone from Oprah to Paris Jackson, tells TZR.
 “People are constantly looking for desirable content, and there isn’t anything more beautiful than a perfect manicure to display a gorgeous engagement ring.”

 While that does ring true, there’s definitely another reason for the rise of the proposal mani — and that’s a healthy dose of equality.
-“I think that in this day and age, engagements are a decision made by both parties in a relationship, not just [someone] deciding that [they're] ready to ‘pop the question,’” Mazz Hanna, a nail artist who works with Julia Roberts and heads up her namesake crystal-infused nail care company, tells TZR.
+“I think that in this day and age, engagements are a decision made by both parties in a relationship, not just [someone] deciding that [they're] ready to ‘pop the question,’” Mazz Hanna, a nail artist who works with Julia Roberts, tells TZR.
 “Because of this, I think women have a general sense of when a ring is headed their way and want to be prepared with a fab mani.”

 Prepping Your Nails Before The Proposal